ADN Programs New York, NY

 Program Cost:

-Tuition costs $2,400 per semester for full-time for in-district students.
+Tuition costs $2,400 per semester for full-time in-district students.
 Part-time students will pay $210 per credit.
 Students must budget for additional expenses such as books, supplies, insurance, background check, and immunizations.

 Monroe College